Distances on the $\mathrm{CLE}_4$, critical Liouville quantum gravity and $3/2$-stable maps: The convergence

 for the topology of uniform convergence on compact sets.
-By Skorokhod's representation theorem, we may suppose that the above convergence is almost sure.
+By Skorokhod's representation theorem, we may suppose {in the rest of the subsection} that the above convergence is almost sure.
 In particular, by Proposition 4.47 of \cite{Law05}, for all $u_0>0$, for all $\vp>0$, we get a.s.\@ the convergence